 The main school buildings are of a high quality; they are double storey, housing 10 classrooms.
-Specialist facilities include: hall, cookery room, wii room, library, medical room, art room, sports hall and resource library.
+Specialist facilities include: hall, kitchen, art room, IT room, medical room, sports hall and resource library.

 The landscaped grounds offer facilities for recreation and play.

-The school also regularly hires mini-buses to enable pupils to access the community and community events.
+The school has its own minibus to enable pupils to access the community and community events.